eraykeskinmac/eraykeskinmac/README.md

 ### Hi there 👋

+I'm Eray.
-I'm Eray, they call me Mek.
+They call me Mek.
 Focused on web development.

 - 🌱 I’m currently learning frontend and backend